-A media pitch is a document, either a letter or email, or phone call, that aims to create interest in a news story to any media professional or media outlet.
+A media pitch is a document, letter, email, or phone call that aims to create interest in a news story to any media professional or media outlet.
 A successful media pitch is a great way for companies and individuals to gain publicity for their business and build good relationships with the media for potential future coverage.

 For a media pitch to capture media attention, it needs to be relevant, newsworthy, brief, structured, and timely.
 Targeting the right media professionals is one of the first steps to creating a successful pitch.
 More importantly, it is essential if you want to increase your chances of getting noticed by the right audience.
 The media pitch being sent out should reflect the interests of the individual being targeted.
-Before sending out your pitch, you need to do their research and read the content that your target contacts have written in the past to see whether your story is in line with what they have already written.
+Before sending out your pitch, you need to do your research and read the content that your target contacts have written in the past to see whether your story is in line with what they have already written.

 For example, if a company were in the health and beauty industry, they would need to send their pitch to a media outlet that focuses on that industry.
 If they were to pitch to any others, they will either be unsuccessful or completely overlooked.

 In addition to being newsworthy, your story needs to ride the fine line between being brief and informative.
-It should have all the necessary information to create content for the media outlets.
+It should have all the necessary information required to create content for the media outlets.
 At the same time, it should not be so long that the reader gets bored or uninterested.
 The ideal pitch should outline details of a news story or article and explain why the product or service would be of interest to the journalist and their audience.